agsosa/react-next-umd-remote-modules-poc/README.md

 ## ⚠️ Considerations

 - **Global Namespace**: Each microfrontend needs unique global names
-- **Manual Dependency Management**: External dependencies must be managed carefully (or can be bundled)
+- **Dependency Management**: External dependencies must be managed carefully
 - **Runtime Loading**: Components are loaded at runtime, not build time.
-No SSR.
-- **Browser Compatibility**: Requires modern browser features for dynamic imports
+SSR is not compatible.

 ---